AnanthaR20/Roth-2004-PIN-Entry/README.md

 This is a minimal re-implementation of a PIN entry method designed by Roth et al(2004).
 It is intended as a way to input a 4 digit password so that an adversarial on-looker (someone snooping over your shoulder) would find it difficult to figure out your password just from watching your inputs.

-# How to Input Your PIN (Instructions for the Demo)
+# Instructions for the Demo

 Pick any 4 digits you'd like to be your hypothetical password (could be any 4 numbers between 0-9).